Black African women are nearly twice as likely to be diagnosed with late stage breast cancer than white women in England.

 Late stage breast cancer refers to cancer that has spread beyond the breast and nearby lymph nodes to other organs of the body.
 Black African women are nearly twice as likely to be diagnosed with late stage breast cancer than white women in England, suggested new analysis from Cancer Research UK and Public Health England.
 25% of Black African women and 22% of Black Caribbean women diagnosed with breast cancer are picked up at stage three and four.
 This compares to 13% of white British women.

+‘25% of Black African women and 22% of Black Caribbean women diagnosed with breast cancer are picked up at stage three and four.
+This compares to 13% of white British women.’

-This is the first time data on more specific ethnic groups and their stage at diagnosis from across England has been routinely released, helping to build a clearer picture of who is diagnosed at an early or late stage.
+released, helping to build a clearer picture of who is diagnosed at an

 Ethnicity and stage at diagnosis was collected for women diagnosed with breast cancer in England in 2012 and 2013.